 Level 3 – In-Water Rescue

 The NWSMP is a RLSS UK certificated award.
 Level 1 includes a self-study pack and a 4-hour guided learning unit.
-Each Level 2 and Level 3 Module involves 3 hours of training.
-The duration of the course will depend on modules taken but a typical programme, covering Level 1, 2 x Level 2 modules and Level 3 requires 2 days of training.
+Each Level 2 and Level 3 Modules involve 3 hours of training per module.
+The duration of the course will depend on modules taken but a typical programme, covering Level 1, Level 2 modules and Level 3 requires 2 days of training.

 Level 1 is classroom-based learning with some practical land-based learning taking place outside but not in water.